 As you pass the ship’s exit you will have your card scanned by the staff.
 It then shows the crew that you are no longer on the ship.
 When you return, you’ll be scanned in so that the staff now knows you are back onboard.
 Passengers aren’t allowed to leave or return without scanning their card.

 We mentioned above how the headline price is just the start of what you’ll spend on a cruise.
 Once you are on the ship there are all sorts of things for you to spend money on, from drinks to casino gambling.
-If you’re not sure how much you’ll spend, then we suggest you figure to spend about a third of your cruise fare on the ship.
+If you’re not sure how much you’ll spend, then we suggest you figure to spend about half of your cruise fare on the ship.
+This is based on the overall average revenue reported by the cruise lines.

 Some passengers will spend more and some will spend less, but this figure comes from the average spending onboard that cruise lines report in their financial statements.
 It makes a good baseline to be able for you to budget.